“Rate your confidence level when it comes to the labor and delivery of your child.”

 On top of all the other new-mother emotions I was experiencing (hello, hormone changes), I suddenly didn’t understand my own body.
 How did this happen?
 How could I have been so completely unprepared?

-So that you’re more prepared than I was, here are five things I think every mom should know about emergency C-sections (because even if you’re sure it won’t happen to you, you never know):
+So that you’re more prepared than I was, especially during these incredibly challenging times, here are five things I think every mom should know about emergency C-sections (because even if you’re sure it won’t happen to you, you never know):

 1. An emergency C-section can happen to anybody.